blockset-corp/walletkit/README.md

 Ethereum ERC20 'tokens', Ripple, Hedera and Tezos.
 Other crypto-currencies are added regularly.
 Adding another blockchain is accomplished by satisfying a WalletKit-defined API.

-WalletKit is the basis for the BRD IOS and Android mobile applications which currently have combined downloads of over 6,000,000.
+WalletKit is the basis for the BRD iOS and Android mobile applications which currently have combined downloads of over 6,000,000.

 ![badge-mit][]   ![badge-languages][]   ![badge-platforms][]